sanaullahAhmad/vue-storefront/docs/guide/installation/linux-mac.md

 └────────────────────────────────────────────────────────────────┘
 ```

+Yoy may incounter an error,
+'Can't start Docker in background.'
+if this happen, than
+To resolve this error edit the line 197 in path

+vue-storefront/core/scripts/installer.js

+if (shell.exec(`docker-compose up -d > /dev/null 2>&1`).code !== 0) {

+change condition to "sudo docker -composer up -d"

+if (shell.exec(`sudo docker -composer up -d`).code !== 0) {
+By doing so, docker will successfully install in background.

 Your project should contain 2 folders at this moment: `vue-storefront` and `vue-storefront-api`.
 Vue Storefront should be running on `http://localhost:3000`:

 ![Storefront screenshot](../images/storefront.png)